kaiko-ai/eva/docs/user-guide/tutorials/offline_vs_online.md

 Once the run is complete:

-- Check the evaluation results in `logs/dino_vits16/offline/bach/<session-id>/results.json` and compare them to the results of *Step 3*.
+- Check the evaluation results in `logs/$MODEL_NAME/online/bach/<session-id>/results.json` and compare them to the results of *Step 3*.
 Do they match?
 - You might have noticed that the *online* run took considerably longer than the *offline* run.
-Do you understand why that is?
+That's because in the *offline* mode we compute the embeddings only once in the `predict` step and then store them to disk, while in *online* mode we calculate them in every training epoch of the evaluation again.